 Tips for Storing Pet Food

-- It’s best to store dry pet food in its original bag inside a clean plastic container with a lid.
-Use the container only for storing pet food.
-Also, keep the top of the bag folded down.
+- Store dry pet food in its original bag and keep the top of the bag tightly folded down.

 Raw Pet Food